OPUSD Staff Technology Acceptable Use Agreement

 Use of Student Images and Work: The District considers photographs (including digital photos) to be directory information and thus may be used without explicit permission by the District for non-commercial purposes within digital, online, and traditional publications in accordance with California Education Code section 49076 and Title 34 of the Code of Federal Regulations.
 In order to safeguard student privacy, staff shall not post photos and/or student work along with the names of students on school or district websites unless they have received explicit written permission from both student and parents to do so.
 Staff may post student photos and student work without names, or post student names without photos (unless a parent has submitted a Media Release OPT OUT Form to the school office indicating that they do not wish their child’s photo to be published at all).
 Prior to publishing student images, staff shall consult the District's directory information list to determine whether students shown in the image have not submitted an OPT OUT Form.

 Use of Electronic Communication with Students: Employees should only communicate with students through District provided or sanctioned e-mail and other online platforms (e.g., GSuite/Google Apps for Education, Google Classroom, etc.).
 Employees shall refrain from messaging (e.g., iMessage, Snapchat, etc.) or any other texting, photo or video communication with students on a personal basis not directly tied to an educational activity.
 This is especially true with regard to services that are believed to disappear after receipt.
-Please see the District’s Social Media Guidelines and Best Practices document for more information.
+Please see the District’s Social Media Guidelines and Best Practices outlined in the Communication plan for more information.

 Employees may use social networking tools for appropriate educational purposes but should only use accounts created specifically for class communication and not a personal account.
 Such purposes may include clubs, athletic teams, and co-curricular activities.
 Employees must adhere to COPPA in relation to student privacy and identity.